nodejs/package-maintenance/docs/drafts/PUBLISH-BLOG.md

 Since the two approaches are completely opposite of each other, there are different reasons to pick one over the other.

-The main one revolves around new files you may add to your package.
+The main reason revolves around new files you may add to your package.

 With exclusion, new files are still published automatically, but with inclusion, you may end up publishing a broken package because you forgot to include the new files.